Edward Parry (Royal Navy officer, born 1790): 1824: Loss of Fury at Prince Regent Inlet

 In May 1824 he left London in the Hecla accompanied by Henry Parkyns Hoppner in the Fury.
 With them were Horatio Thomas Austin, James Clark Ross, Francis Crozier and William Hooper.
 The goal this time was Prince Regent Inlet at the west end of Baffin Island where he had been blocked by ice in 1819.
 It was a bad year for ice and he did not reach Lancaster Sound until 10 September.
 He entered Prince Regent Inlet but after 60 mi of ice he was forced to winter at a place he called Port Bowen on the eastern shore.

-In late-July 1825 they freed themselves from ice but 60 mi further south they were caught by wind and ice and the Fury was driven against the western shore and damaged by the ensuing pressure.
+In late July 1825 they freed themselves from the ice, but 60 mi further south they were caught by wind and ice and the Fury was driven against the western shore and damaged by the ensuing pressure.
 After 48 hours work on the pumps they made an attempt to deliberately beach the ship for repairs.
 Stores were unloaded, but by 25 August it was clear that the keel was broken and the advancing ice forced them to abort further efforts.
 Most of the stores were left on the beach and the crew taken on board the Hecla which reached England in October 1825.
 Parry thought he could see open water south of the wreck site.
 He published an account of this voyage in 1826.

 The wreck site, Fury Beach, near 72°30′N 92°30′W where the coast turns west became an important landmark.
 Sir John Ross reached it in 1829.
 He found the hulk gone and many stores, Fury's boats and anchors piled on the beach.
 When his ship was frozen in further south he depended on those stores before being rescued.
 In 1850, Charles Codrington Forsyth reached it but was blocked by ice.